Ageu-Meireles/Technical-Challenge-Delfos/README.md

 ## Overview

-This project implements a complete ETL (Extract, Transform, Load) pipeline with microservices architecture, using FastAPI for the data API, PostgreSQL for storage, and an ETL process for data aggregation.
+This project implements a complete ETL (Extract, Transform, Load) pipeline, using FastAPI for the data API, PostgreSQL for storage, and an ETL process for data aggregation.

 ## Architecture